lorenzo-stoakes/learn-prolog-now/notes/02_unification_proof_search.md

 * Unification is a fundamental operation in Prolog.
 It plays an important role in Prolog proof search (as we shall see), which alone makes it very useful.
-However, it can be useful just to have complex terms, through which programs can be defined by these terms alone, e.g.:-
+However, it can be useful just to have complex terms, through which programs can be defined by these terms alone.

+E.g.:-

     vertical(line(point(X,Y),point(X,Z))).
     horizontal(line(point(X,Y),point(Z,Y))).